 The metal wild horses plaque, Thomas got for me when he went on a mountain biking trip in Canada.
 It was one of the first gifts he gave me and is so special to me. 🙂

 The pottery scene painting was thrifted about ten years ago.
 I gave it a new look by painting the frame white.
-I love how it represents the feminine and masculine via the two different pots.
+The painting represents the feminine and masculine via the two different pots.
 I have placed it in the relationship corner in Feng Shui.
 In the relationship bagua, the back right of the room looking in from the kitchen, you should place items in pairs so I have the pottery painting, the two horses and the two quotes hung there.

 The three quotes that are framed in our gallery wall I picked up in Boulder, Colorado at a local boutique shop.
 I absolutely love cards and inspirational words and when I saw these quotes I knew then that I wanted them framed on our wall.
 I framed them in 8 x 8 frames that I picked up at Michael’s.